-Join thousands of patients living with ITP from across the globe and register with PDSA’s ITP Natural History Study Registry to advance research and improve the quality of life of ITP patients.
+Join thousands of patients living with ITP from across the globe and register with PDSA’s ITP Natural History Study Registry to advance research and improve the quality of life for ITP patients.

 Register Today and Help Advance Research

-Starting on Rare Disease Day, February 28, 2017, Enroll in PDSA’s national patient registry for individuals with Immune Thrombocytopenia (ITP) to advance research and improve the quality of life of patients.
+Enroll today in PDSA’s national patient registry for individuals with Immune Thrombocytopenia (ITP) to advance research and improve the quality of life of patients.

 The National Organization for Rare Disorders (NORD) supported by a cooperative agreement with the U.S. Food and Drug Administration (FDA), has chosen the Platelet Disorder Support Association (PDSA) to participate in the NORD Natural History Study Registry Project.